banzaicloud/koperator-docs/content/docs/delete-kafka-operator.md

 weight: 950
 ---

-In case you want to delete the {{< kafka-operator >}} from your cluster, note that because of dependencies between the various components, they must be deleted in specific order.
+In case you want to delete the Koperator from your cluster, note that because of dependencies between the various components, they must be deleted in specific order.

-{{< warning >}}It’s important to delete the {{< kafka-operator >}} deployment as the last step.
+{{< warning >}}It’s important to delete the Koperator deployment as the last step.
 {{< /warning >}}

 ## Uninstall Koperator

 1. Delete the Prometheus instance used by the Kafka cluster.
-If you used the sample Prometheus instance from the {{< kafka-operator >}} repository you can use the following command, otherwise do this step manually according to the way you deployed the Prometheus instance.
+If you used the sample Prometheus instance from the Koperator repository you can use the following command, otherwise do this step manually according to the way you deployed the Prometheus instance.

     ```
     kubectl delete \
         -n kafka \
-        -f https://raw.githubusercontent.com/banzaicloud/koperator/{{< param "versionnumbers-sdm.koperatorCurrentversion" >}}/config/samples/kafkacluster-prometheus.yaml
+        -f https://raw.githubusercontent.com/banzaicloud/koperator/{{< param "latest_version" >}}/config/samples/kafkacluster-prometheus.yaml
     ```

     Expected output: